soft-lang/soft/README.md

 which is the only node with no children for a program, i.e. it is the last node created after having completely parsed the program.

+_TODO: Explain the tree walker and the functions_

 ```sql
 \ir soft/FUNCTIONS/find_node.sql